I spent part of the afternoon sitting in a coffee shop next to three young women

-Kai Wot .. a dish Aunt Kathie brought to January's food swap.
-Truth be told .. this is a family recipe ..
-Ethiopian cuisine holding a special place in our family's tradition.
-My Grandparents .. for the majority of their lives traveled the world as missionaries.. living 16 years in Ethiopia.
-In fact .. my Mom, aunts, and uncles were all born during that time.
+Kai Wot, a dish Aunt Kathie brought to January's food swap.
+Truth be told, this is a family recipe and Ethiopian cuisine holding a special place in our family's tradition.
+My grandparents, for the majority of their lives, traveled the world as missionaries., living sixteen years in Ethiopia.
+My step-mom and her siblings were all born during that time.

-Over the years I've decided there's nothing shy or subtle about Ethiopian.. it's a bold .. in your face flavor .. if there ever was one.
-All variations seeming to begin with what seems like a ridiculous amount of onion for a base
+There's nothing shy or subtle about Ethiopian.
+It's bold, in your face flavor, if there ever was one.
+All variations seem to begin with what seems like a ridiculous amount of onion for a base

-It reminds me a bit of Indian food .. in that the ingredient list is short .. with a final product that is nothing short of incredible
+It reminds me a bit of Indian food, in that the ingredient list is short and the final product is nothing short of incredible

 Kai Wot (Ethiopian Beef Stew) Spicy!

-- Wash the cubed beef well, pat them dry with a towel, and set aside in the fridge (** Please don’t skip this step .. it's an important part of the process for tenderizing the beef)
+- Wash the cubed beef well, pat them dry with a towel, and set aside in the fridge (please don’t skip this step because it will help tenderize the beef)

 - Finely chop the onions in a blender or food processor, until almost pureed.

-- Transfer the onions to a heavy pot & cook on medium heat until they are day & have turned a reddish-brown color.
+- Transfer the onions to a heavy pot and cook on medium heat until they are dry and have turned a reddish-brown color.
 Add the water and berberi.
-Cook an additional 30 minutes, stirring periodically, adding more water if needed so the sauce doesn't get dry (** this process allows for the berberi to become less bitter.
+Cook an additional 30 minutes, stirring periodically, adding more water if needed, so the sauce doesn't get dry (this process allows for the berberi to become less bitter)

 - After an hour or so of simmering, add the butter, salt, and more water if the sauce is getting dry.
 Simmer another hour.